I-ABD-I/clicker-app/README.md

 # clicker-app

-An HTTPS app to test my proxy server
+An HTTP app to test my proxy server